isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-gnats-live/index.md

 Gnats are restless two-winged flies commonly found in residential and commercial establishments.

 How long do gnats live?
 **The simple answer is: The average lifespan of Gnats is 7-21 days.
-This will depend on several factors like food sources, temperature, habitat, and available moisture.�**
+This will depend on several factors like food sources, temperature, habitat, and available moisture.**
 ## Different [Gnat](https://pestpolicy.com/best-gnat-repellent/) species - How Long Do Gnats [Live](https://pestpolicy.com/best-streaming-devices-for-live-tv/)?
 Examples of flies that fit the above description include fungus gnats, fruit flies, black flies, phorid flies, eye gnats, and biting midges.
 Read on and learn more!
 ### 1. Fruit flies